 - Use the lime wedge and mint sprig to garnish

-For the ginger syrup, add 1 cup of water , 1 cup of sugar and 2 three-inch fresh ginger stems along with four grams of grounded dry herb to your botanical infuser.
-Select 160°F and 1 hour to infuse the syrup, once the cycle is complete, strain using the included strainer bag & place the syrup into a storage jar and seal it.
+Add 1 cup of water, 1 cup of sugar, 2 three-inch fresh ginger stems, and four grams of grounded dry herb to your botanical infuser for the ginger syrup.
+Select 160°F and 1 hour to infuse the syrup.
+Once the cycle is complete, strain using the included strainer bag and place the syrup into a storage jar, and seal it.

 Dirty Herbal Martini

 The Dirty Herbal Martini is distinctive for its olive brine.
-Utilizing raw herb-based oil instead of syrup guarantees that you’ll obtain the full flavor and terpenes since the herb hasn’t been fully heated or processed.
+Using raw herb-based oil instead of syrup guarantees, you’ll obtain the full flavor and terpenes since the herb hasn’t been fully heated or processed.